Ken Eto

-Career

-Eto was born in Stockton, California.
-He had an eighth grade education.
-The last school Eto attended was Virgil Junior High School in Los Angeles, California.
+Life and career

+Eto was born in Stockton, California, to a Christian Japanese American family; he had six siblings, brothers and sisters.
+The family moved several times in Eto's childhood, eventually settling in Los Angeles.
+His father, Mamoru Eto (1883–1992), was a devout Christian preacher, who had converted to Christianity after time spent living in San Francisco; Eto's father was said to have been shocked at the "degeneracy" of fellow Asian Americans and immigrants he encountered in the city, and thus sought to distance himself and his family (as much as he could) from such a "fate".
+Eto despised his fanatically religious, overbearing and strict parents; with no more than an eighth grade education—the last school Eto attended was Virgil Junior High School in Los Angeles—he dropped out and ran away, eventually arriving in Portland, Oregon, where he survived for several years working odd jobs and stealing for a living.

 On July 1, 1941, Eto registered for the selective service in Seattle, Washington.
 Eto's selective service registration card states his home address was 306 6th Avenue South, Seattle, Washington, and he was employed as a farmer laborer.

-During World War II, Eto was interned at Minidoka War Relocation Center due to Executive Order 9066.
-He was arrested in 1942 for violating wartime curfew at the camp and detained at the Minidoka War Relocation Center from August 16, 1942 until March 19, 1943.
+During World War II, Eto was interned, along with countless other Japanese and Japanese Americans, as a result of Executive Order 9066.
+He subsequently lost contact with his relatives and was sent to Minidoka War Relocation Center, Idaho.
+While being held at the camp, Eto perfected his gambling and betting skills through card games with other internees.
+His first formal arrest came in 1942, when he was arrested for violating wartime curfew at the camp.
+Ultimately, he was detained at the Minidoka War Relocation Center from August 16, 1942, until March 19, 1943.

-In 1947, Eto worked as a self-employed gambler in Chicago, Illinois.
+In 1947, Eto worked as a self-employed gambler, upon his arrival in Chicago, Illinois.
 In 1949, Eto worked as a casino dealer at the Oriental Club in Denver, Colorado.

-In 1949, he moved to Chicago, where he set up an illegal gambling racket known as "bolito" and was managing from $150,000 to $200,000 a week, including $3,000 a week in payoffs to corrupt Chicago police.
+In 1949, he moved to Chicago, where he set up an illegal gambling racket known as "bolita" and was managing from $150,000 to $200,000 a week, including $3,000 a week in payoffs to corrupt Chicago police.

 On August 1, 1949, Eto flew from Honolulu, Hawaii to San Francisco, California aboard United Airline flight 648.
 The passenger manifest for this flight reflects that Eto gave his home address as 1234 North Clark Street, Chicago, Illinois.

 Prison

-On October 11, 1950, Eto was sentenced in Bannock County, Idaho by Judge Isaac McDougall to 14 year imprisonment for obtaining money Under false pretenses.
+On October 11, 1950, Eto was sentenced in Bannock County, Idaho by Judge Isaac McDougall to 14 year imprisonment for obtaining money under false pretenses.
 His signed statement concerning the details of this crime and legal proceedings states:

-"On April 12, 1950, REDACTED and myself bought what we thought were 50 cars of opium.
-We paid $14,000 for it.
-REDACTED put up $5,000.00.
-I put up $5,000.00, and REDACTED put up $4,000.00.
-After we bought it, we found out it was not opium.
-REDACTED made a complaint after he found out the stuff was no good.
-He thought that REDACTED and myself had deliberately obtained money from him for stuff that we knew was no good.
-That is where the charge of obtaining money under false pretenses comes in.
-REDACTED and myself thought it really was opium when we bought it.
-I pleaded not guilty on advice of my lawyer.
-This took place in Pocatello, Idaho.
-I immediately left for Chicago after this deal was made.
-I was brought back to Idaho sometime in March 1950.
-REDACTED was also tried and sentenced to the Penitentiary, and appealed the case."
-On September 12, 1951, Eto was released on parole from prison.